conoro/hugo.conoroneill.com/content/post/lockdown_vegan_brown_bread_2020.md

 * 150g plain white flour
 * 200g wholemeal flour
-* A "shake" of each of the following to get your total weight to approx 450g:
+* A "shake" of each of the following to get your total weight to approx 450-550g:
     * Wheatgerm
     * Wheatbran
     * Milled flaxseed
     * Chia seed (milled or whole)
     * Pinhead oatmeal
+    * Poppy seeds
+    * Hemp seeds
+    * Pumpkin seeds
     * Any other tasty seeds or oatmeal etc
 * 1 tsp salt
 * 1 tsp baking soda / bread soda / bicarbonate of soda (not baking powder)